 There are a lot of content management systems out there, that’s for sure.
 So, how do you choose the one that best fits your higher learning institution?
 Understanding the difference between the two main CMS types is a good start.

 Let’s start with the definitions.
 Open source systems, like WordPress and Drupal, are built with source code that’s freely shared with everyone.
 This means that anyone can apply that source code in any manner they want.
 The advantages of open source applications is that they can be improved by literally anyone.
 If there’s a problem, a solution can be crowdsourced from the user community — often quicker than an in-house team with limited man hours.

 Proprietary software, on the other hand, is kept secret by the developers.
 The applications are maintained and updated in-house by dedicated personnel.
 The advantage with proprietary CMS is that it is often designed for a specific market.
-There are CMSs are there tailored for the transportation, travel, hospitality, and yes, higher education.
+There are CMSs out there tailored for the transportation, travel, hospitality, and yes, higher education sectors.
 Also, whereas open source CMS leaves customization to the end user, proprietary CMS can be set up on the front end for the unique needs of an individual client.

 Let’s explore each type further.

 If you value portability, ongoing improvement/optimization, and adaptation, odds are good that you’ll be satisfied with a popular open-source platform like WordPress or Drupal.